Northern Giant Petrel

 Taxonomy

-All Tube-noses have tubular nostrils, and all Procellariidae have the openings on top of the upper portion of the bill.
+All tube noses have tubular nostrils, and all Procellariidae have openings on top of the upper portion of the bill.
 Procellariiformes also have between seven and nine distinct horny plates for their bill, and Petrels have one of these plates that form the hooked portion of their upper bill called their maxillary unguis.

-They produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus (stomach).
-This is used against predators as well as an energy rich food source for chicks and for the adults during their long flights.
+They produce stomach oil made up of wax esters and triglycerides that are stored in the proventriculus (stomach).
+This is used against predators as well as an energy-rich food source for chicks and adults during their long flights.

 Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
 It excretes a high saline solution from their nose.